Vent’anni di storia del Rossini Opera Festival (20 years of the history of the Rossini Opera Festival)

 “A quarter of a century is a length of time sufficient to be able to calculate the value of such an experience as the Accademia Rossiniana, which right from the beginning was looking far into the future.
 Born in the bosom of the ROF on the basis of precise and particular theatrical and strategical requirements, it has always been directed by Alberto Zedda, who is also the Artistic Director of the Festival.
 In his courses he has formed an entire generation of young singers who have polished their technical, musical and cultural resources in Pesaro.”

-Roberta Bartoletti, Laura Gemini e Stefano Brilli - Università degli Studi di Urbino 2018
+Roberta Bartoletti, Laura Gemini and Stefano Brilli - University of Urbino 2018